arduino/help-center-content/content/Hardware Support/Generic/Arduino-Support-Policy-for-Products-with-Digital-Elements.md

 ## End-of-Life (EOL) Transparency

-When a product reaches its end-of-support date, Arduino will update the product's documentation page to reflect its "**End-Of-Life**" or “**End-Of-Support**” status.
+When a product reaches its end-of-product-support date, Arduino will update the product's documentation page to reflect its "**End-Of-Life**" or “**End-Of-Product-Support**” status.
 While the hardware may continue to function, no further security updates will be provided, and users are encouraged to isolate these devices from their networks or public networks, or execute an update.
-Software releases will have the indication “End-Of-Life” or “End-Of-Support” with the same meaning, when applicable.
+Software releases will have the indication “End-Of-Life” or “End-Of-Product-Support” with the same meaning, when applicable.

-On software components, such as specific versions of libraries or firmware or other components, the indication “**Deprecated**” might be provided to suggest that the specific software version is still supported, but users are recommended to migrate to a more recent version because the version marked “Deprecated” is planned for End-Of-Support.
+On software components, such as specific versions of libraries or firmware or other components, the indication “**Deprecated**” might be provided to suggest that the specific software version is still supported, but users are recommended to migrate to a more recent version because the version marked “Deprecated” is planned for End-Of-Product-Support.
 This marker is not mandatory.